enosis/text-haml/doc/Haml_WhitespaceSemanticsExtension_ImplementationNotes.md

       ..
 IndentStep=2  for `%div#id1`
         ...
 IndentStep=3  for `%div#a` and `%div#b`
+           .......
+IndentStep=7  for `%p cblock3`
         ....
 IndentStep=4  for `%p cblock4`
-        ..........
-IndentStep=10 for `%p cblock4`

 Offside is part of a state change too.
-A Textline is considered Onside when it's Indentation is equal or greater than an Element's BLM; otherwise it is Offside.
-A Textline is said to have 'moved' Offside when it appears as the first Textline to have Indentation less than the prevailing BLM (with 'moved' Onside as a rare description of the inverse case).
+A Textline is considered Onside when it's Indentation is equal or greater than an Element's BOD; otherwise it is Offside.
+A Textline is said to have 'moved' Offside when it appears as the first Textline to have Indentation less than the prevailing BOD (with 'moved' Onside as a rare description of the inverse case).

-Still in _OIR:loose_ (the default):
+Still in `OIR:loose` (the default):

       Code 8.4-06